HallidayInc/edr/crates/edr_deno/README.md

 Both `Context` and `Provider` implement synchronous and asynchronous disposers, so you can use them with JavaScript's `using` syntax and the resources will be freed automatically when the block exits.
+They also expose a `close()` method for manual cleanup if preferred.